edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security/access_rules.md

 `GET {{ API_URL }}/waf/{{ API_SECURITY_VERSION }}/<TEAM ID>/acl/<ACCESS RULE ID>`

-Define the following variable when submitting the above request:
+Define the following variables when submitting the above request:

 {{ TEAM_ID }}
 -   `<ACCESS RULE ID>`**:** Required.
 Replace this variable with the system-defined ID for the desired access rule.